tetsu97/klipper-pizza-oven/README.md

 ---

+## 🙏 Acknowledgements

+A special thank you to user voidtrance for writing the initial pizza_oven.py Klipper module.

+Huge thanks to everyone on the Voron Discord server for their continuous help and support.

+---

 ## 📄 License

 This project is licensed under the **GNU General Public License v3.0**.
 For more information, see the [LICENSE](LICENSE) file.